Eddie Kramer: Significant collaborations

 Kramer recalls Hendrix as extremely disciplined in the studio, with his objectives thoroughly pre-planned.
 To some extent this was a result of working with results-oriented manager and early producer Chas Chandler, who brought Hendrix to England in September 1966, where he established his fame before returning to the United States.
 Hendrix envisioned the tonal spectrum as a palette of colors, often instructing Kramer with color-based commands.
 "Make it sound green," for example, was satisfied by adding reverb.

 "Jimi utilized the studio as a rehearsal space, thank God he did."
 Kramer described Hendrix as "very sharp, very focused, very funny, very shy, totally dedicated to his music and his art.
 He was such a complete human being with such far-reaching intellect."

 Kramer places Hendrix among Charlie Parker, Miles Davis, John Coltrane, and Louis Armstrong.
 "He really is in that league, because his individuality was so strong and his message was so strong and his mastery of his instrument was so complete.
 He was a maverick.
 He broke a lot of barriers, musically and in every way."

-"Tastes and sounds may change", echoes Chris Talbott of Associated Press, "but Hendrix always remains close at hand".